louis-sanna-eki/the-future-of-web-dev-2023/slides.md

 # Headless libraries

 <br/>
-Some libraries only handle the stateful portion of the components, with the presentational layer.
+Some libraries only handle the stateful portion of the components.
+There are called "headless" libraries.
 <br/>
 <br/>